-My research, teaching and outreach interests broadly involve scaling questions and geospatial applications in forests and ecosystems.
-My research activities range from historical remote sensing analysis of tropical deforestation to biogeochemical modeling of ecosystem-climate feedbacks in the Arctic; from airborne measurement of forest structure to national- and global- scale greenhouse gas inventories.
-I study the drivers of forest disturbance, management and land use change and the associated consequences for ecosystem structure and function.
-This work involves various tools including field studies, ecosystem observations and experiments, remote sensing, biomass and carbon inventory, and ecological process models.
+Hayes is an expert with using geospatial applications to advance understanding of forests and ecosystems.
+His research studies the drivers of forest disturbance, management and land-use change and the associated consequences for ecosystem structure and function.
+This work involves various tools including field studies, ecosystem observations and experiments, remote sensing, biomass and carbon inventories, and ecological process models.
+Visit Hayes’ biography to learn more.